Carsten Brosda: Early life and career

 Brosda was born in Gelsenkirchen.
 As an exchange student, he spent a year in Texas, USA, where he came into contact with the job profile journalism on a high school course.
-He studied Journalism and Political Science at the Dortmund University of Technology and completed an internship at the Westdeutsche Allgemeine Zeitung in Essen.
+He studied Journalism and Political Science at the Technical University of Dortmund and completed an internship at the Westdeutsche Allgemeine Zeitung in Essen.
 He also completed an internship at the press office of the SPD presidium in Berlin.
 Subsequently, the SPD offered him a half-day job, which allowed him to earn a doctorate incidentally.
 In 2007 he received his doctorate with a dissertation on "Discursive Journalism" at the faculty of cultural studies at the University of Dortmund.
 For several years he worked as a lecturer at various German universities.

 From 2000 to 2005 Brosda worked in various positions as a press officer, editor, speechwriter and policy speaker at the Party Executive of the SPD in Berlin.
 During Gesine Schwan's candidature for the Office of the German President 2004 he was her press secretary.
 From 2005 to 2009, he was in charge of the Speech, Lectures and Analysis Unit at the Federal Ministry of Labour and Social Affairs (BMAS) and from 2008 was also deputy head of the Management and Planning Staff.
 From 2007 to 2009 he worked under the then Federal Minister of Labor and Social Affairs, Olaf Scholz.

 From 2010 to 2011 Brosda was head of the communication department of the SPD party executive committee, until in June 2011 the First Mayor of Hamburg, Olaf Scholz, appointed him as head of his newly created Media Office in the Hamburg Senate Chancellery.
 From 2013, Brosda was also representative of the Senate of Hamburg for the media.